Safety

 Malaria & Vaccinations

 Manyeleti is located in the part of South Africa where there is a slight risk of malaria.
-The risk is negligible in the colder months, but in the summer’s Wet season, from October to April, it is wise to protect yourself.
+The risk is very low in the colder months, but it is wise to protect yourself in the summer’s Wet season, from October to April.
 This can be done by taking antimalarials and wearing mosquito repellent (those containing DEET are recommended).
 Several vaccinations are required before travel to South Africa – consult your health professional.

 Wildlife Viewing

-Wildlife viewing can be considered very safe as long as you listen to your guide’s instructions.
+Wildlife viewing is very safe as long as you listen to your guide’s instructions.
 Please also read the ‘Wildlife Viewing Safety Precautions’ below.